The history of our No. 1

 16 | 31.07.1908 | 1911 | - | 1924 | 1924 to Brünigbahn (SBB No. 216), scrapped 1942 |

-The significance of RHÆTIA from the perspective of preservation of historical monuments is explained in short in a documentation “Significance of Preservation and Assessment of historic vehicles of RhB”.
-This documentation was established on behalf of Bündner Monument Care in 2008 by Hans-Peter Bärtschi of ARIAS Industriekultur, Winterthur with the aim to prioritize investments from the part of Monument Care.
-Following points are of interest in case of RHÆTIA:
+From the perspective of the preservation of historical monuments the locomotive’s importance is explained in a short documentation “Significance of Preservation and Assessment of historic vehicles of RhB”.
+This documentation was compiled on behalf of the ‘Care of Bündner Monuments’ in 2008 by Hans-Peter Bärtschi of ARIAS Industriekultur, Winterthur, with the aim of prioritising the investments of ‘Monument Care’.
+The following aspects are of interest in RHÆTIA’s case:

-– RHÆTIA maintained in almost original condition
+– RHÆTIA exists today in almost original condition.